Skip to main content

 Gulbenkian Institute of Science

-“Genetic factors enabling microbiome symbioses: honeybees as a natural model system”
+“Genetic factors enabling microbiome symbiosis: bees as a natural model system”

-The gut microbiome is essential to the well-being of many animals, including humans and bees.
-However, the genetic factors that give rise to stable, healthy microbiomes are still poorly understood.
-Because of the complexity of most gut microbiomes, previous work in this field has been limited to rather simplified in vitro studies.
+The gut microbiome is essential for the well-being of many animals, including humans and bees.
+However, the genetic factors that give rise to stable and healthy microbiomes are still poorly understood.
+Because of the complexity of most gut microbiomes, previous work in this field has been limited to fairly simplified in vitro studies.
 In contrast, the central objective of this project is a systematic analysis of microbial interaction mechanisms at the molecular and ecological levels.
-Unlike other systems, we can cultivate all members of the bee gut microbiome, and we have also recently developed genetic tools for their manipulation.
-The work aims to contribute to the identification of general principles of microbiome composition and function, which has broad implications in fields where microbiomes play important roles, including agriculture, medicine and biotechnology.
+Unlike other systems, we can cultivate all members of the gut microbiome of bees, and we have also recently developed genetic tools for its manipulation.
+The work aims to contribute to the identification of general principles of microbiome composition and function, which has broad implications in fields where microbiomes play important roles, including agriculture, medicine, and biotechnology.

-“Feedback between population dynamics and evolution of interactions in a tritrophic system”
+“Feedback between population dynamics and the evolution of interactions in a tri-trophic system”

-This project proposes an in-depth analysis of the eco-evolutionary process, combining experimental studies of evolution and theoretical modeling of a tritrophic system composed of plants (Arabidopsis thaliana), herbivores (Tetranychus urticae) and predators (Amblyseius swirskii).
-The long-term goal of is to develop statistical and theoretical tools to generate predictions about how a wide range of ecosystems persist in a rapidly changing world.
+This project proposes an in-depth analysis of the eco-evolutionary process, combining experimental studies of evolution and theoretical modeling of a tri-trophic system composed of plants (Arabidopsis thaliana), herbivores (Tetranychus urticae), and predators (Amblyseius swirskii).
+The long-term goal is to develop statistical and theoretical tools to generate predictions about how a wide range of ecosystems persist in a rapidly changing world.

 Alex Armand

-Worldwide, the ocean supports the livelihoods of more than 3 billion people, the vast majority of whom live in low- and middle-income countries (LMICs).
+Around the world, the ocean supports the livelihoods of more than 3 billion people, the vast majority of whom live in low- and middle-income countries (LMICs).
 Recent evidence shows that human contamination of coastal waters is having a significant impact on marine life.
-The project will identify, in all these countries, the exogenous variation in coastal water contamination, determined by pollutant discharges into rivers and climate change over the last five decades, by gathering a wide range of micro-data, from household surveys to satellite imagery, and applying advanced microeconometric techniques.
+The project will identify, across all these countries, the exogenous variation in coastal water contamination, determined by pollutant discharges into rivers and climate change over the last five decades, by gathering a wide range of microdata, from household surveys to satellite images, and applying advanced microeconometric techniques.